constellation-daq/Constellation/docs/application_development/functionality/data_reception.md

 The `ReceiverSatellite` class provides a few convenience methods which ease this task and provide additional functionality to the user:

-The `validate_output_directory` should be called in the `initializing` method of the receiver satellite.
+The `validate_output_directory` should be called in the {bdg-secondary}`initializing` method of the receiver satellite.
 It will check for the existence and accessibility of the selected storage directory.
 A `SatelliteError` exception is thrown upon any issue detected.
 In addition, this method will register the `DISKSPACE_FREE` metric for the selected storage location, which will regularly broadcast the available space on the target storage device.
 In addition, log messages are emitted on `WARNING` level when the available storage falls below 10 GB, and on `CRITICAL` level when the available disk space is less than 3 GB.

 An example for using the method is given below: